Determining replication agreements and status with the Platform Services Controller (PSC)

 Partner is 0 changes behind.

-Adding Platform Services Controllers to grow your vSphere Domain and updating replication agreements
+Adding Platform Services Controllers to grow the vSphere Domain and updating replication agreements

-Using the showservers , createagreements and removeagreements CLI, you can update your vSphere Domain's replication topology as addition Platform Services Controllers are added to your environment.
+Using the showservers, createagreements, and removeagreements CLI, the ability to update the vSphere Domain's replication topology as additional Platform Services Controllers are added to the environment.

-Using the model defined through out this article using a four node environment, we'll add an additional pair of Platform Services Controllers in a new site, bringing us to six total, and then update the replication topology.
+Using the model defined throughout this article using a four-node environment, add an additional pair of Platform Services Controllers in a new site, bringing the environment up to six total, and then update the replication topology.

-1. Make a remote access into the windows Platform Services Controller or SSH into the Platform Services Controller appliance.
+1. Remote access into the windows Platform Services Controller or SSH into the Platform Services Controller appliance.

 Appliance: cd /usr/lib/vmware-vmdir/bin